Zyl9393/mouse_strafing/README.md

 When backface culling is enabled, backfaces will be ignored; this behavior can be changed in the addon preferences.

 ## Speed adjustment
 Hold `Shift` to move at 500% speed.
 Hold `Alt` to move at 20% speed.
-Hold `Ctrl` to pan/roll at 10% speed.
+Hold `Alt + Ctrl` to also pan/roll at 10% speed.
 You can specify additional movement speed multipliers ("Gears") in the addon preferences through which you can cycle by pressing `G` or `Shift + G`.
 You can also configure `mouse wheel` to change mouse strafe sensitivity (instead of moving the camera) in the addon preferences.